 Eduardo enjoys biking, cats, hot chocolate, sports, and making music with friends.

 Cellist Heidi Hoffman is originally from Bainbridge Island, WA and at the age of 17 soloed with the Seattle Symphony as winner of the Seattle Young Artists Competition.
-She received her Bachelors of Music and Performer’s Certificate from the Eastman School of Music, and a Masters of Music and Doctorate ...
+She received her Bachelors of Music and Performer’s Certificate from the Eastman School of Music, and a Masters of Music and ...

 Cellist Heidi Hoffman is originally from Bainbridge Island, WA and at the age of 17 soloed with the Seattle Symphony as winner of the Seattle Young Artists Competition.
 She received her Bachelors of Music and Performer’s Certificate from the Eastman School of Music, and a Masters of Music and Doctorate in Cello Performance from the State University of New York at Stony Brook, studying with Timothy Eddy.
 The summer of her sophomore year at Eastman, Heidi was awarded a Fellowship to the Tanglewood Music Festival where she performed under conductors Seiji Ozawa and Leonard Bernstein, among others.